QuestOAuth74/sci-canvas-studio/docs/updates/milestone_1/progress_report.md

 - ✅ Seed script with all required data types
 - ✅ Development database established
 - ✅ Preview deployment live at https://science-canvas-creator.vercel.app
-- ✅ RLS policies expanded and verified
+- ✅ RLS policies expanded and verified with secure profile email protection
 - ✅ Complete authentication system with email verification
-- ✅ 68 automated tests + 5 manual procedures covering all requirements
+- ✅ 81 automated tests + 5 manual procedures covering all requirements
 - ✅ Custom toast system for reliable testing
-- ✅ Performance optimizations with 15 additional tests (bonus)
+- ✅ Performance optimizations with comprehensive test coverage (bonus)

 **Status:** Ready for review and approval to proceed to Milestone 2